Thank you to the Firefighting In Canada team for putting together this great video on all of the “Jenny’s Heroes 🇨🇦 Canada” grant winners.

 Sarah is married with 3 children ages 14, 11, and 5.
 She went on to tell me that she was speaking to another fire chief in the area who said he heard about the grant opportunity but when he heard that she was applying, he didn’t bother because he knew how much they needed this vehicle.
 Congratulations, Sarah.
 I am happy to help.

 Pellatt United Fire Fighters (PUFF)

-Pictured above is a presentation of the Fire Services Exemplary Service Medal to Fire Chief Barry Bennett (left) in recognition of his 30+ years of service to the Pellatt United Fire Fighters.
+Pictured above is a presentation of the Fire Services Exemplary Service Medal to Fire Chief Barry Bennett (left) by PUFF Chairman Nick Vander Zande (right) in recognition of Bennett’s 30+ years of service to the volunteer fire department.

 PUFF is a rural fire department with no access to fire hydrants, which explains the need for portable water pumps.
 Their 17 volunteers provide fire and emergency medical first response services to 2,000 year-round residents but that number doubles when vacationers arrive to enjoy the abundance of lakes and forests.